Streaming and replication¶

 This is how such a solution will work:

 An advanced setup¶

 proxies with and without a local database, and data retention can be different between all nodes.

 This means a setup like the following is also possible:

-A proxy is a netdata that is receiving metrics from a netdata, and streams them to another netdata.
+A proxy is a Netdata instance that is receiving metrics from a Netdata, and streams them to another Netdata.

 For a practical example see Monitoring ephemeral nodes.